 Technical exports

-Exports connect field capture with downstream engineering work in tools such as PVsyst, PVGIS, PV*SOL and HelioScope.
+Exports connect the site survey with downstream engineering work in tools such as PVsyst, PVGIS, PV*SOL and HelioScope.
+The goal is to reuse site and shading data without unnecessary re-entry and keep continuity from field capture to office work.

 Export formats

-Available formats are selected based on workflow needs.
+Available formats are selected based on workflow needs and the target tool.

 • CSV